junxiawang/xcat-doc/source/developers/index.rst

 Developers
 ==========

-This page is for developers interested in working with xCAT and Confluent
+This page is for developers interested in working with xCAT.

 .. toctree::